This course emphasizes applications rather than theory. Students begin with a review of

-|Assignment 4: Exponential and Logarithmic Functions
+|Assignment 3: Exponential and Logarithmic Functions

 |Assignment 5: Integration Techniques and Applications

-|Final Exam *
+|Final Exam (mandatory)

 Open Learning Faculty Member

 An Open Learning Faculty Member is available to assist students.
-Primary communication is through the Learning Environment's "Mail" tool or by phone.
-Students will receive the necessary contact information at start of course.
+Students will receive the necessary contact information at the start of your course.